Influence of cosmological models on the GZK horizon of ultrahigh energy protons

 \subsection{Application \#1: energy spectrum}

-As a first practical application, we consider the propagation of $10^{8}$ UHE protons produced by sources uniformly distributed within $2$~Gpc ($z=0.5$).
+As a first practical application, we consider the propagation of $10^{8}$ UHE protons produced with CRPropa \cite{armengaud2007crpropa} by sources homogeneously distributed within 2~Gpc.
+It is worth remarking that CRPropa performs propagation of particles with respect to distance, for a specified astrophysical and cosmological scenario.
+Hence, in this section, we will report the results with respect to distance.
+Moreover, we consider neutrinos produced by UHE protons and propagated by CRPropa.
 The injection spectrum at source is considered to be $\propto E^{-2.7}$, with a maximum energy of $E_{\text{max}}=1000$~EeV.
-The propagation of protons that have reached an energy below 10~EeV, because of the interactions with CMB photons, is not followed.
+The propagation of protons that have reached an energy smaller than 10~EeV, because of the interactions with CMB photons, is not followed.
 In particular, we consider three astrophysical scenarios, with different values of the Hubble parameter at the present time, namely $H_{0}=70.4$, $H_{0}^{-}$ and $H_{0}^{+}$.
 In Fig.\,\ref{fig-gzk-nu} (left panel) is shown the number of entries versus the distance at which GZK neutrinos are generated, together with the flux of GZK neutrinos at Earth, for each astrophysical scenario (right panel).
 While for distances below $\approx1$~Gpc, differences in the three scenarios are small, at large distances, comparable to those of the most far sources, a larger number of neutrinos is created for increasing values of the Hubble parameter.

 The interaction rate is expected to decrease for increasing values of $H_{0}$, because of its dependence on the cosmological factor $dt/dz$, which in turns depends on the inverse of $H_{0}$.
-Although differences are small, such an expectation is confirmed at the lower distances (see left panel of Fig.\,\ref{fig-gzk-nu}).
-On the other hand, the number density of background photons increases with redshift, as well as their energy: such a behavior tends to dominate the previous one for distances above $\approx1$~Gpc.
-The differences in the distances at which GZK neutrinos are produced, have a direct impact on the energy spectrum of protons ($\Phi_{p}(E)$) and neutrinos ($\Phi_{\nu}(E)$) observed at Earth.
+Although differences are small, such an expectation is confirmed at the lower distance (see left panel of Fig.\,\ref{fig-gzk-nu}).
+On the other hand, the number density of background photons increases with distance, as well as their energy: such a behavior tends to dominate the previous one for distance above $\approx1$~Gpc.
+The differences in the distance at which GZK neutrinos are produced, have a direct impact on the energy spectrum of protons ($\Phi_{p}(E)$) and neutrinos ($\Phi_{\nu}(E)$) observed at Earth.
 In the case of neutrinos, $\Phi_{\nu}(E)$ is shown in the right panel of Fig.\,\ref{fig-gzk-nu}.